 A Guide to Leeuwarden is the guide for tourists, students and inquisitive inhabitants of Leeuwarden.
 We’d love to show you around on one of our walking tours.
 Below we wrote down the answers to the frequently asked questions.

 – Every Saturday at 12:00 (noon) there is an English Leeuwarden Free Tour.
 Besides this one we’ve got a few tours in other languages.
 On Tuesday, Wednesday and Thursday at 13:30 we do a Leeuwarden Tour (Dutch Only).
-On Friday we do the Friese Verhalen Tour (Dutch Only), Saturday at 14:00 the Leeuwarden Free Tour (Dutch Only) and Saturday at 16:00 we do a Leeuwarden Tour in German.
+On Friday we do the Friese Verhalen Tour (Dutch Only), Saturday at 12:00 there will also be a Dutch tour.
+And at 14:00 there will be a Dutch and a German tour.
+And on Sunday there will be a Leeuwarden Tour (Dutch Only) at 12:00.
 It is also possible to book a private tour on any day of the week.

 – Yes, this is possible.
 Our guides are available thoughout the week.
 So send us a message and we can see if we can arrange a private tour for you.